 And now regular Cinnabon doesn’t hold the same appeal that it used to.
 But delicious as they are, cinnamon buns are not something I make very often.

-But sometimes a special occasion warrants an insanely good cinnamon bun…right?
+But sometimes a special occasion warrants an insanely good cinnamon bun, right?
 And sometimes when a killer cinnamon bun is in order, you just don’t have the time to whip up a batch.

 But bread pudding.
 Oooh, cinnamon bread pudding.

 The genius thing about bread pudding is that it takes truly minimal effort (read: 10 minutes, and that’s if you do it while enjoying a cup of coffee and a chat with a friend) the night before you want to have it.
-Then after a quick bake the next morning, you can serve what is sure to be the hit of brunch to friends.

 Gooey cinnamon swirl, custardy bread pudding, and rich frosting.
 It’s the stuff sweet cinnamon dreams are made of.